nccgroup/yaml2yara/README.md

  * Generate rules with minimal fuss.
  * Produce output which can be fed into your favourite source code management tool (Git, mercurial, etc.).

+# Dependencies

+All required dependencies can be installed using pip:

+     pip install -r Requirements.txt

 # Usage

 Some sample data files and templates are included in the repository.
 Example usage: